-WiSys has been helping researchers in the UW System protect their ideas since the organization was founded in 2000.
-All UW System faculty, staff, and students at UW Comprehensive Campuses are eligible for WiSys support and are encouraged to disclose discoveries and inventions to WiSys.
+WiSys has been helping researchers at the Universities of Wisconsin protect their ideas since the organization was founded in 2000.
+All Universities of Wisconsin faculty, staff, and students at UW Comprehensive Campuses are eligible for WiSys support and are encouraged to disclose discoveries and inventions to WiSys.
 WiSys works with innovators with discoveries from all disciplines as well as stage of development.

 For research involving federal funding, university policy as well as federal law require that inventions arising from such research be disclosed to WiSys.